In this Matchbook review, discover all about what’s on offer at this betting exchange.

-Matchbook is a betting exchange formed in 2004 with a reputation in the betting industry for low commission charges.
+Matchbook is a betting exchange that formed in 2004.
+They have a reputation in the betting industry for low commission charges.

-Placing a bet: Moving on from the aesthetics.
-To place a bet on Matchbook simply find the relevant event and click on the back or lay button for the market.
+Placing a bet: Moving on from the aesthetics, betting on Matchbook is simple.
+Find a relevant event.
 Before placing your bet, ensure there is enough liquidity in the market to match your bet.

-The amount of market liquidity is shown below the odds.
+You’ll find the amount of market liquidity below the odds.

-Click on either the back or lay odds to add the bet to your betting slip.
+Then, click on either the “Back” or “Lay” odds to add a selection to your betting slip.
 Then, enter your stake, which will display the liability for the bet.